 US factories rebound with best growth in 2 years

 WASHINGTON (AP) — U.S. factories revved up production, hired more workers and received a surge of new orders in July, helping them expand at the fastest pace in two years.
-The gains suggest manufacturing may be rebounding and could provide a spark to economic growth.
+The gains suggest manufacturing is rebounding and could provide a spark to economic growth.

 The Institute for Supply Management said Thursday that its index of factory activity jumped to 55.4 in July, up from 50.9 in June.
 A reading above 50 indicates growth.
 The ISM is a trade group of purchasing managers.